-The Center for High Throughput Computing (CHTC) offers computing resources for use by researchers.
+The Center for High Throughput Computing (CHTC) offers a variety of large-scale computing

 the Department of Energy (DOE), the National Science Foundation (NSF), and various grants from the University itself.